johnny49r/jStepper/README.md

 # jStepper

-Arduino high performance stepper library for ATMega boards.
+Arduino style high performance stepper motor library.

-The library is targeted for the Arduino ATMega board family and can be adapted to many other embedded systems.
+The library is targeted for the Arduino / ATmel ATMega CPU family but can be adapted wholly or in part to many other embedded systems.
-There are certainly simpler ways to control stepper motors such as the Arduino 'stepper' library or the popular AccelStepper library.
+There are simpler ways to control stepper motors such as the Arduino 'stepper' library or the popular AccelStepper library.
 This library was written for a CNC control application that required high performance and unique features that weren't available in other open-source projects.